Kim Kardashian settles with SEC over crypto promotion - KESQ

 AP Business Writer

-Kim Kardashian has agreed to pay $1.26 million to settle Securities and Exchange Commission charges that she promoted a cryptocurrency on Instagram without disclosing she’d been paid $250,000 to do so.
+Kim Kardashian has agreed to settle charges brought by the Securities and Exchange Commission and pay $1.26 million for promoting a cryptocurrency on social media without disclosing the payment she received for the plug.

 The SEC said Monday that the reality TV star and entrepreneur has agreed to cooperate with its ongoing investigation.